 For one thing, the world is going to be a lot more afraid or worshipful of him, the “first beast”, than of the False Prophet, and this is an enticement in itself.
 And for another, as mentioned above, the world will knowingly accept the Antichrist as a symbol of someone who defies the ways of the true God.
 And many will quickly forget what he stands for when it becomes a question of having no more livelihood or of suffering other forms of persecution.

 So then, considering all these factors, who better to promote as the object of worship than this “first beast” of Revelation 13, who is known as the Antichrist?
 And that’s why the “mark” is called the “mark of the [first] beast”, rather than the mark of something or someone else.
 Even though it may seem out of place in this section about the False Prophet’s activities, it is very much in line with the Devil’s purpose of creating a big counterfeit religion for the world to follow.

 And thus, the Devil inspires his False Prophet Beast to set up the world’s new economic system in such a way (in the name of the Antichrist) that it will drive people to undergo this peculiar initiation rite.
 And that will make them, not only part of his world system, but will commit them to stand against any kind of worship of God.

 Of the Antichrist, the apostle Paul stated that “he will oppose and exalt himself over everything that is called God or is worshiped.”
 (2Thessalonians 2:4) Along with the False Prophet and the Devil, the Antichrist doesn’t want any belief system around that cannot be controlled or made to cave in to their new anti-God religion.
-So this “mark” system will serve their purpose of causing much of the world to give up their own religious beliefs, whatever they may be, and capture them in this materialistic brand of anti-God demagoguery.
+So this “mark” system will serve their purpose of causing much of the world to give up their own religious beliefs, whatever they may be, while ensnaring them into the worship of materialism and anti-God demagoguery.